top of page

 The first exhibition was held from May to October 2017.
 The vision was to complement the architectural heritage and natural beauty of Rosemary Beach by placing art in pocket parks, greens, gardens, and town square.
 For this first endeavor, Tom reached out personally, cold calling many sculptor artists to invite them to submit work for consideration.
 As incentives to the artists, a small stipend was provided, a two-day stay in Rosemary Beach (thanks to the support of merchants and homeowners), and an offer to advertise the art as available for purchase at the end of the exhibition.

 From the applications, eleven sculptures were selected.
 The featured artists had extensive resumes, their work included in numerous public, corporate, private, and museum collections both here in the states and abroad.
 Otocast, a smartphone app, provided an audio tour of the exhibition, featuring the artists themselves.
 The Rosemary Beach POA staff, Townscape Enhancement Committee, and Rosemary Beach POA board members were also involved and key to the success of the exhibition.
-At the conclusion of the exhibition, the POA approved the purchase of the best in show, Votive, by Gregory Johnson.
+At the conclusion of the exhibition, the POA approved the purchase of the best in show sculpture, Votive, by Gregory Johnson.
 Votive is located in North Barrett Square.

 By the second exhibition, RBSE had established itself as a signature event, being the first community on 30A to promote public art through sculptures.
 Held from May 2019 through February 2020, the exhibition received over 130 applications, and 16 sculptures were selected for inclusion.
 This exhibition included new offerings.
 There were several opening events, including a donors’ party, an artist panel discussion, and a homeowners’ party.
 Ron Strickland, a local artist, joined the planning committee and offered in-person tours of the sculptures.
 The second exhibition also marked the first student engagement effort.
 The students of Ohana School created Invasive, a sculpture of a Lionfish fashioned out of discarded plastic debris collected from our Gulf waters, beach, and surrounding areas.
 The Lionfish, an invasive species was chosen to highlight how invasive plastics are to the ocean environment.
 Invasive was on display in South Barrett Square and later moved to West Water Street at Spanish Town Lane.
-Once again, the POA approved the purchase of best in show, Empress, by Nathan Pierce, which is located at the entrance to Coquina Pool.
+Once again, the POA approved the purchase of best in show sculpture, Empress, by Nathan Pierce, which is located at the entrance to Coquina Pool.

 The third biennial exhibition was held from September 2021 through September 2022.
 This exhibition included a theme, entitled Caring about Tomorrow: Exploring Environmental Interdepence Through Public Art.
 Over 60 applications were received, and 14 sculptures were selected for the exhibition.
 Once again, opening events were held, and audio and in-person tours were offered.
 The student engagement project for this exhibition resulted in a student designed and created sculpture by the students of Magnet Innovation Center, Walton County’s public Science, Technology, Engineering, Art, and Mathematics (STEAM) school.
 Adoration of the Turtle was created to remind us of our role in protecting and preserving the beauty of our surroundings.